samsquire/mazzle/docs/index.md

 # how it works

 devops-pipeline understands .dot files and interprets them to work out what must be done.
-All devops-pipeline does is walk the directories mentioned by your dot file and run a script inside each folder called "run".
+All devops-pipeline does is walk the directories mentioned by your dot file and run a script inside each folder, named after the lifecycle stage.
 This is where you define what should happen for that stage of the pipeline.
 This is what gives devops-pipeline the flexibility to run any devops tool.

-# structuring your code as a monorepository

 Your code is separated by directory by each tool.
 Like a **monorepository**, you divide your code by tool, so you have a directory for ansible code, a directory for terraform code.
 Devops-pipeline loops through these directories and runs a lifecycle command that you have in each code directory.